I. Broker Dealer (BD) and Agent Registration:

 - Public Utility/Railroad/Common Carrier: Subject to regulation under US Govt Authority such as US Dept of Transportation/Interstate Commerce Commission

-- Organization and its Employees Any contract that is linked to ESOPs, Pension, Employee Stock Purchase, Savings, or Profit-sharing plans
+- Organization and its Employees (Revocable by Admin) Any contract that is linked to ESOPs, Pension, Employee Stock Purchase, Savings, or Profit-sharing plans

 Exempt Transactions: